Foxandxss/angular-tips/source/_posts/2013-08-08-removing-the-unneeded-watches.markdown

 </ul>
 ```

-Imagine that this is a big conference and one day has 30 sessions.
-How many watches are there?
-5 per session plus 1 of the `ng-repeat`.
-That makes 151 watches.
+Imagine that this is a big conference, and one day has 30 sessions.
+How many `$watch`s are there?
+There are five per session, plus one for the `ng-repeat`.
+That makes 151`$watch`s.
 What's the problem with this?
-That every time we click to like a session, Angular is going to check if the name of the session has changed (and will do the same with the other bindings as well).
+Every time the user “likes” a session, Angular is going to check if the name of the session has changed (and will do the same with the other bindings as well).

-The problem here is that all of our data, with the exception of the likes, are static.
+The problem is that all of our data, with the exception of the likes, are static.
 Isn't that a waste of resources?
-We are 100% sure that our data are not going to change, so, why should Angular check every time if it has changed?
+We are 100% sure that our data are not going to change, so, why should Angular check if they have changed?

 The solution is simple.
-We unbind every `$watch` that is not meant to change.
-They do a fantastic job in the first run, where our DOM is updated with the static information, but after that, they are always listening for changes that are not going to happen.
+We unbind every `$watch` that is never going to detect a change.
+These `$watch`s are important during the first run, in which our DOM is updated with the static information, but after that, they are watching a constant for changes, which is a clear waste of resources.

 You convinced me!
-How can we approach that?
+How can we approach this?
 Luckily for us, there is a guy who asked himself this question before us and created a set of directives that does the job for us: [Bindonce](https://github.com/Pasvaz/bindonce).

 ## Bindonce

-Bindonce is a set of directives meant for bindings that are not going to change while we are on that page.
+Bindonce is a set of directives meant for bindings that are not going to change while the user is on a page.
 That sounds like a perfect match for our application.

 Let's rewrite our view: